GreyCardinal69/Fluence/README.md

 </p>
 </div>

-Fluence is a dynamically-typed, multi-paradigm scripting language built from the ground up for expressive power.
-It rejects verbosity and boilerplate, providing a rich suite of unique operators and constructs that enable a declarative, pipeline-oriented style.
+Fluence is a dynamically-typed, multi-paradigm scripting language that rejects verbosity and boilerplate.
+The language provides a rich suite of unique operators and constructs that enable a declarative, pipeline-oriented style.

 - [Core Philosophy](#core-philosophy)